nicksadri/academic-calendar-app/README.md

 ## :clipboard: To-do List Page :clipboard:
 The to-do list stores any events that can be completed.
 For instance, an assignment can be completed, while a course cannot be.

 Custom event types can also be made on this page.
-This is perfect for scenarios when the student has tasks they'd like to keep track of that are not necessarily coursework (i.e., pay for rent :house:).
+This is perfect for scenarios when the student has tasks they'd like to keep track of that are not necessarily coursework (i.e., pay for rent).

 To-do list items are filterable by completeness, for when you only want to see what still needs to be completed.
 They are also sortable by name and date.